dstagner/dstagner.github.io/_posts/2015-06-15-weaponized-bacon.md

 *Nuclear Bacon* - Weaponized bacon with chili peppers.
 We used a combination of chipotle and Chinese peppers.

-*Breakfast Bacon* - Weaponized bacon with coffee.
+*Turbo Bacon* - Weaponized bacon with coffee.

 ### A meeting of cultures